African Cichlids, FishTankWeb.Com – Is it even important to learn about the details of African cichlids?

 Bigger tank weigh more in empty state and will be even heavier with full water in it!

-Don’t forget that the water from African cichlid’s natural habitat is still pure and has certain standard.
+The Water and Decorationp>Don’t forget that the water from African cichlid’s natural habitat is still pure and has certain standard.

 After spending the day to prepare the tank, let the system run for four weeks.